 - However!
 It will require you to plan some food ahead of time and buy those discounts.
 Remember, discount stores like Aldi and Rema1000 are good but shops like Føtex and Bilka will sometimes have the best bulk discounts.
 Exploit those discounts like you've never exploited discounts before.

 - If you are sensible and smart you will be okay.
 Always.
 There is always good food and good deals going.
 But eating out in Denmark is objectively expensive so learning to cook what you love eating is the best idea for your budget long term.

 - Get out into the world of making food.
 Have fun and remember that learning to make your own food is worth it in the long term.
 No one wants a parent that can't make a lasagne at home. (this recipe is both good...)

 With a bunch of experimentation and some hard-earned patience, you too can learn how to best use your budget for some well-earned tasty nutrition!

 If you like what you read, and want some more student-led inspiration, go and check out some of the other posts.
 You're also always welcome to jump over and chat with us if you have any questions.

 Rob P, AP IT and Technology

-About Rob: An electric skateboard fan, VR enthusiast, and ready to change the world through IT - you can chat with him here.
+About Rob: An electric skateboard fan, VR enthusiast, and ready to change the world through IT.